uw-comphys/openccm/publications/2403_JOSS/paper.md

 For `OpenCMP` three files are required: 1) the `OpenCMP` config file, 2) the mesh on which the simulation was run, and 3) the .sol solution file that contains the velocity profile to use for creating the compartment model.
 The `OpenCCM` config file will specify the path of the `OpenCMP` config file and the `.sol` file, the location of the mesh file will be read from the `OpenCMP` config file.

-For `OpenFOAM`, two directories are required: 1) the `constant` directory which contains the mesh information in ASCII format, and 2) a directory containing the simulation results to be used for creating the compartment model saved in ASCII format.
+For `OpenFOAM`, two directories are required:
+1) the `constant` directory which contains the mesh information in ASCII format,
+2) a directory containing the simulation results to be used for creating the compartment model saved in ASCII format.
 The path to the solution directory is specified in the `OpenCCM` config, and the `constant` directory is assumed to be in the same parent folder.

 After running, `OpenCCM` will create several directories:

-The `.log` directory which contains detailed debugging information, if debug logging is enabled, about each step of the compartment modelling process.
+* `.log` directory which contains detailed debugging information, if debug logging is enabled, about each step of the compartment modelling process.

-The `.tmp` directory which contains intermediary files used for speeding up subsequent runs of the model.
+* `.tmp` directory which contains intermediary files used for speeding up subsequent runs of the model.
 This includes the mesh and velocity vector fields converted to the intermediary format as well as the network of PFRs/CSTRs.

-The `ouput_ccm` directory which contains `ParaView` files for visualizing the compartments as well as the simulation results from the compartment model, both in numpy format for further analysis and in either ParaView format or the native format of the simulation package that was originally used.
+* `ouput_ccm` directory which contains `ParaView` files for visualizing the compartments as well as the simulation results from the compartment model, both in numpy format for further analysis and in either ParaView format or the native format of the simulation package that was originally used.

 # Examples of Usage